true-myth/true-myth/README.md

   _.map(Maybe.map(length)),
   // drop `Nothing` instances
   _.filter(Maybe.isJust),
-  // get value now that it's safe to do so (TS will not allow earlier) _.map(maybe => maybe.value),
+  // get value now that it's safe to do so (TS will not allow it earlier) _.map(maybe => maybe.value),
   // only keep the even numbers ('fish' => 4)
   _.filter(even),